3 Tips to Manage the Adderall Shortage

 A Radical Guide for Women with ADHD: Embrace Neurodiversity, Live Boldly, and Break Through Barriers by Sari Solden and Michelle Frank

-Not having access to your regular Adderall prescription will impact you, but it doesn’t mean you have to panic.
+Not having access to your regular ADHD prescription will impact you, but it doesn’t mean you have to panic.
 Don't pretend like you can do all of the things in the same way without your medication.
 That will only lead to self-shaming and frustration.
 Talk to your doctor.
 Try new-to-you non-medication ADHD treatment approaches.
 Arm yourself to weather the shortage!

 Resources: